 New Zealand is a country with many advantages for investors.
 New Zealand has a stable economic base that is well set up for long term international competitiveness.
 New Zealand has one of the world’s most efficient, competition-friendly economies.
-The New Zealand Government has and continues to endeavour to provide an economic setting that enables international investors to set up or join forces with New Zealand based companies.
+The New Zealand Government continues to provide an economic setting that enables international investors to set up or join forces with New Zealand based companies.

-New Zealand had a population of approximately 4,300,000 with more than 75% of New Zealanders live in the North Island and approximately 30% of New Zealanders living in the area comprising greater Auckland.
+New Zealand has a population of approximately 4,700,000 with more than 75% of New Zealanders living in the North Island and approximately 30% of New Zealanders living in the area comprising greater Auckland

 New Zealand is a parliamentary democracy with power highly centralised in a one-chamber Parliament in the capital city of Wellington.
 General elections are held every three years under a “mixed member proportional” representation system.